U.S. recession unlikely despite bond market alarm: PIMCO, Amundi - NewsBreak

 Browne’s view was echoed by Ken Monaghan, co-head of high yield at the U.S. arm of Europe’s largest asset manager Amundi, who told the forum he does not expect a recession in 2022 and reckons it is unlikely in 2023 despite some elevated risks.

-The last time this part of the yield curve , which compares yields on two-year Treasury with 10-year notes, inverted was in 2019 and the following year, the United States entered a recession - albeit one caused by the global pandemic. read more
+The last time this part of the yield curve, which compares yields on two-year Treasury with 10-year notes, inverted was in 2019 and the following year, the United States entered a recession - albeit one caused by the global pandemic.

 “I am not dismissing that a recession is possible.
 However, if we look at the fundamentals of the high-yield (bond) market and at the savings that the consumer - especially in the U.S. - has socked away ... we don’t see a recession in the near-term,” said Monaghan.